-Hi, my name is Meksley Nwagboh, a father to three lovely kids and
+Hi, my name is Meksley Nwagboh.
+I am a father to three lovely kids

-married to an amazing woman.
-I can be very driven and committed when I set my heart to doing anything.
+and married to an amazing woman.
+I can be very driven and committed when I set my heart on doing anything.
 Over the years, I have had to learn how to manage that drive and commitment so that it is not perceived as being overly aggressive.
-I am all about setting goals, trying new things, learning something about everything and always making one available to serve whenever called upon.
-I think if you stay close to me, you will probably notice my penchant for detail, orderliness, discipline and hardwork.
+I am all about setting goals, trying new things, learning something about everything and always making oneself available to serve whenever called upon.
+I think if you stay close to me, you will probably notice my penchant for detail, orderliness, discipline and handwork.
 Don’t get me wrong, I am not a boring person.
-Many who know me, will tell you I am often the life of the pack, you perfect blend of sunshine yellow and fiery red temperaments.
+Many who know me will tell you I am often the life of the party, your perfect blend of sunshine yellow and fiery red temperaments

 Embrace them.
 First, I pray and get God’s leading to proceed.
-I have received several offers in the past to lead the marketing & communications functions of some banks but when I prayed, God said NO and so, I rejected the offer.
-Once you have the clarity in your spirit (which you will know by the peace you feel in your mind) my advice is that you embrace every new beginning that life throws at you.
+I have received several offers in the past to lead the marketing & communications functions of some banks, but when I prayed, God said NO, and so, I rejected the offers.
+Once you have the clarity in your spirit (which you will know by the peace you feel in your mind), my advice is that you embrace every new beginning that life throws at you.
 If you look around, you will observe that even life is designed to function on the principle of new beginnings and seasons.
-There is a new day, new week, new month, New Year, new decade, new parents, new baby, new job etc so we really can’t run from it.
-As regards my new beginning at Fidelity, these are still very early days but I can tell you for a fact that I have loved every single day spent here.
+There is a new day, new week, new month, New Year, new decade, new parents, new baby, new job, etc. So we really can’t run from it.
+As regards my new beginning at Fidelity, these are still very early days, but I can tell you for a fact that I have loved every single day spent here.

-Truth is, most major changes I have had in my career came as I was just completing a program at SMC.
-In 2013, I started my Master’s program at the school.
+Truth is, most major changes I have had in my career came as I was just completing a programme at SMC.
+In 2013, I started my Master’s programme at the school.
 I resigned from GTBank in 2014 to allow me sufficient time to focus on my studies.
 As I was concluding my studies at SMC, I rejoined GTBank to oversee public relations, communications and crisis management.
 The same thing happened in 2021.
-I had enrolled for my PhD in 2016 and just as I was about to finish, Fidelity came calling.
+I enrolled for my PhD in 2016, and just as I was about to finish, Fidelity came calling.
 While we can attribute the 2015 encounter to chance, the 2021 event definitely became a pattern.
-Who knows what would happen next if I undertake another major program at the school.
-[He laughs]
+Who knows what will happen next if I undertake another major program at the school.
+[He laughs.]

 First is the system the school has built.
 SMC is simply world-class.

 Everyone knows their job and does their job without requiring any form of third-party inducement.
-They have built a system that is efficient and I am proud we have such a school in Nigeria.
-Secondly, are the people (facilitators and students).
-You would often find managing directors and corporate executives of big execs in your class.
+They have built a system that is efficient, and I am proud we have such a school in Nigeria.
+Second are the people (facilitators and students).
+You will often find managing directors and corporate executives of big execs in your class.
 The most beautiful part is that chances are that your classmates move on to become top officials in large corporations and public parastatals.
-So the relationship you build there is priceless and would serve you a lifetime.
+So the relationship you build there is priceless and will serve you a lifetime.